AmanNegi/Messaging-App-Flutter-/README.md

 flutter pub get
 ```

+2. Go to google firebase and create your own project and extract the googleservices.json.

-2. Run the project by running command:
+3. Run the project by running command:

 ```
 flutter run
 ```

-3. Use one of these commands to build the project:
+4. Use one of these commands to build the project:

 ```
 flutter build ios